 4. Pre-Teach Vocabulary

-Sometimes referred to as frontloading vocabulary, this is a strategy that we teachers don't use enough.
-Many of us, myself included, are guilty of sending students all alone down the bumpy, muddy path known as Challenging Text -- a road booby trapped with difficult vocabulary.
-We send them ill-prepared and then we are often shocked when they: a) lose interest b) create a ruckus c) fall asleep.
+Sometimes referred to as front-loading vocabulary, this is a strategy that we teachers don’t use enough.
+Many of us, myself included, are guilty of sending students all alone down the bumpy, muddy path known as Challenging Text—a road booby-trapped with difficult vocabulary.
+We send them ill-prepared and then are often shocked when they lose interest, create a ruckus, or fall asleep.

-Pre-teaching vocabulary doesn't mean pulling a dozen words from the chapter and having kids look up definitions and write them out (we all know how this will go.
-Again, see above a, b, and c).
-Instead, introduce the words to kids in photos, and in context to things they know and are interested in.
-Use analogies, metaphors and invite students to create a symbol or drawing for each word and give time for discussion of the words (small and whole groups).
-Not until they've done all this should the dictionaries come out.
-And the dictionaries will be used only to compare with those definitions they've already discovered on their own.
+Pre-teaching vocabulary doesn’t mean pulling a dozen words from the chapter and having kids look up definitions and write them out—we all know how that will go.
+Instead, introduce the words to kids in photos or in context with things they know and are interested in.
+Use analogies and metaphors, and invite students to create a symbol or drawing for each word.
+Give time for small-group and whole-class discussion of the words.
+Not until they’ve done all this should the dictionaries come out.
+And the dictionaries will be used only to compare with those definitions they’ve already discovered on their own.

-With the dozen or so words "frontloaded," students are ready, you as their guide, to tackle that challenging text.
+With the dozen or so words front-loaded, students are ready, with you as their guide, to tackle that challenging text.

 5. Use Visual Aids

 Graphic organizers, pictures, and charts can all serve as scaffolding tools.
 Graphic organizers are very specific in that they help kids visually represent their ideas, organize information, and grasp concepts such as sequencing and cause and effect.